whpthomas/open_bvm_ventilator/README.md

 The current Open BVM Ventilator design has the following capabilities:

+* Respiratory air and oxygen is fed through a bag valve mask (Ambu bag) which is an approved medical device for hand resuscitation.
+The pressure sensor manifold is 3D printed with food grade PLA.
-* A real time system where all controls are adjustable and provide live feedback though mechanical output and the user interface.
+* All controls are adjustable in real time and provide live feedback though mechanical output and the user interface.
-* Minute Volume (Mv) and Peak Inspiratory Pressure (Pip) is displayed after each respiratory cycle.
+* Minute Volume (Mv) and Peak Inspiratory Pressure (Pip) are displayed after each respiratory cycle.
 * Pressure-limited mandatory ventilation is controlled via the Respiratory Rate (Rr) and Tidal Volume (Vt).
-* Spontaneous ventilation is triggered via negative pressure on the manifold attached to the pressure sensor (Controls page / Trigger Pressure).
+* Spontaneous ventilation is triggered via negative pressure on the the pressure sensor attached to the manifold (Controls page / Trigger Pressure).
-* Positive end expiratory pressure (PEEP) is provided by a regulator attached to the valve output.
+* Positive end expiratory pressure (PEEP) is provided by a [regulator](bom/BOM.md) attached to the valve output.
 * Quick adjustment of Tidal Volume (Vt), Respiratory Rate (Rr) and Plateau Airway Pressure (Paw) is available on the user interface main page.
 * Airway pressure safety is set via the maximum pressure limit (Limits page / Pressure / Maximum).
 * Pressurised air is not required, therefore the unit can be operated outside of an ICU using only bottled oxygen and a power supply.